Interplay of Quasi-Quantum Hall Effect and Coulomb Disorder in Semimetals: Results

-Recently, strikingly similar magnetotransport to that of Sample C has been observed in the zirconium and hafnium pentatellurides \cite{Tang2019,Galeski2020,Galeski2021,Piva2024}.
-Investigations in \zrte{} culminated in the discovery of a three-dimensional QHE, the so-called quasi-quantum Hall effect.
-Much like the 2D QHE, the QQHE exhibits lumps in \rxx{} paired with plateau-like features in \rxy{}.
+Recently, similar magnetotransport to that of Sample C has been observed in the zirconium and hafnium pentatellurides \cite{Tang2019,Galeski2020,Galeski2021,Piva2024}.
+Investigations in \zrte{} culminated in the realization of the 3D QQHE.
+Much like the 2D QHE, the QQHE exhibits peaks in \rxx{} paired with plateau-like features in \rxy{}.
 Correspondingly, \tth{} will approach some large value with periodic decreases between Hall plateaus.
-The 3D dispersion and other material parameters make it difficult to observe strictly vanishing \rxx{} and exact \rxy{} plateaus.
-Generically, the observation of clean \rxy{} plateaus and \rxx{} bumps in 3D metallic or semimetallic systems relies upon both low carrier concentrations and sizeable mobilities.
+These QQHE dependencies transform from standard SdH oscillations when the lowest few LBs are occupied and sufficiently separated (Supplementary Note 4).
+Details of the 3D dispersion and other material parameters determine the nature of \rxx{} and \rxy{} plateau quasi-quantization.
+The experimental observation of 'clean' \rxy{} plateaus and \rxx{} bumps in 3D metallic or semimetallic systems depends upon both low carrier concentrations (small Fermi surfaces) and sizeable mobilities.
 In \zrte{} and \hfte{}, low carrier densities ($0.9$-$2\times10^{17}$ \cm{}) paired with high mobilities are naturally accompanied by a $\tan\theta_H\sim10$ in the QL.
-Low carrier concentrations ensure that QL-sized fields can be attained with experimental ease (1-2 T) and high mobilities (2-50$\times 10^{4}$ cm${}^{2}/$Vs) yield clearer QQHE features by ensuring $\rho_{xy} \sim \sigma_{xy}^{-1}$ \cite{Galeski2021,Tang2019}.
-In the 2D QHE, the longitudinal and Hall resistivities are related such that $\rho_{xx}=-\alpha H \partial_H\rho_{xy}$.
-A similar scaling is expected to hold in the 3D QQHE \cite{Gooth2023}.
+Low carrier concentrations ensure that QL-sized fields can be attained with experimental ease (1-2 T) and high mobilities signal less LB broadening, yielding clearer QQHE features and ensuring $\rho_{xy} \sim \sigma_{xy}^{-1}$ \cite{Galeski2021,Tang2019}.
+As in the 2D QHE, the longitudinal and Hall resistivities have been observed to be related such that $\rho_{xx}=-\alpha H \partial_H\rho_{xy}$ \cite{Halperin1982,Halperin1987,Galeski2021,Gooth2023}.
+Such resistivity scaling relations originate from disorder and are not universal features of QHE yet are almost exclusively observed in 2D QHE and recently 3D QQHE systems \cite{Simon1994,Wawrzynczak2022,Galeski2021}.
+A 3D Fermi surface is necessary to distinguish QQHE from a quasi-2D QHE.
+In contrast to the case of the pentatellurides, we observe far fewer quantum oscillations in our \cdas{} films.
+The low carrier density and small Fermi surface size imply a low oscillation frequency.
+The field range where quantum oscillations are visible is further limited by the comparatively low mobilities of our films (0.67-2.6 $\times 10^4$ cm${}^2$/Vs compared to 3-50 $\times 10^4$ cm${}^2$/Vs in \zrte{}) \cite{Tang2019,Galeski2021}.
+Spin splitting, LB broadening, and the shape of the Fermi surface ellipsoid in \cdas{} further obscure oscillations.
+Despite these complications, we are able to verify a 3D Fermi surface in films of a slightly higher carrier density (Supplementary Note 6).
+We have shown by calculation that QQHE is apparent in the weak-disorder limit of \cdas{} (Fig. \ref{fig:fig1s1}e,f).
+Given these predictions, the fact that only the lowest few LBs are occupied in our \cdas{} films, and the qualitative similarity of the band structure and transport to the pentatellurides, it is likely that the distinct features observed in Sample C originate from the QQHE, though disorder serves to obscure the effects.